Looking for the best place to buy jewelry online?

 Whiteflash has a patented collection of diamonds call A Cut Above, which feature the best cut diamonds they have to offer.
 They are super ideal, which is said to surpass the sparkle of ideal cut diamonds.

 Because of their high precision cuts and attention to detail, they earn a spot on our list.
-No other online retailer on our list goes this in-depth into diamond brilliance.
+No other online retailer or shop on our list goes this in-depth into diamond aesthetic brilliance.

 Because their diamonds tend to be more expensive than the others, they earn a lower spot.
 If affordable jewelry is your priority, you might be better suited for shopping at James Allen.